MikeMakes/mantequillero/README.md

 # mantequillero
 It tosses you the butter.
 Work in progress of the Rick & Morty butter robot with a Pi zero with some servos, webcam, and a node.js server controlled from a javascript client.
-The client looks like  [this](https://mikemakes.github.io/mantequillero/)
+The client looks like  [this](https://mikemakes.github.io/mantequillero/) (the yellow background is replaced by video stream when available)

 ![Alt Text](https://github.com/MikeMakes/mantequillero/blob/page/demo_cat.gif)